WhereGroup/doctrine-dbal-shims/README.md

 is a completely agreeable stance.
 The onus of work should lie with those still requiring support for obsolete versions.

-## PostgreSQL 10 schema migration support
+## PostgreSQL 10 schema update support
 Included is a slightly extended PostgreSQL DBAL driver, with the sole purpose of returning a slightly extended schema manager on PostgreSQL server >= 10.
-This fixes the `SQLSTATE[42703]: Undefined column: 7 ERROR: column "min_value" does not exist` error commonly observed when attempting to run schema migrations.
+This fixes the `SQLSTATE[42703]: Undefined column: 7 ERROR: column "min_value" does not exist` error commonly observed when attempting to run a `doctrine:schema:update` command.

 See [(rejected) DBAL PR#3587](https://github.com/doctrine/dbal/pull/3587) for further context.